ibm-cloud-docs/AnalyticsEngine/getting-started-serverless.md

 # Getting started tutorial
 {: #getting-started-serverless}

-The {{site.data.keyword.iae_full_notm}} Standard serverless plan for Apache Spark offers the ability to spin up {{site.data.keyword.iae_full_notm}} serverless instances within seconds, customize them with library packages of your choice, and run your Spark workloads. <!-- You can invite team members to collaborate on these instances, all the while keeping resource expenses under control by setting quotas for CPU and memory consumption.-->
+The {{site.data.keyword.iae_full_notm}} Standard serverless plan for Apache Spark offers the ability to spin up {{site.data.keyword.iae_full_notm}} serverless instances within seconds, customize them with library packages of your choice, and run your Spark workloads.

 An instance is allocated compute and memory resources on demand  when Spark workloads are deployed.
 When an application is not in running state, no computing resources are allocated to the {{site.data.keyword.iae_full_notm}} instance.
 Pricing is based on the actual amount of resources consumed by the instance, billed on a per second basis.